About Jessica French

 Jessica has a rare ability called synesthesia, in which various senses are linked to one another, mainly in the form of colors associated with notes, timbres, and words.
 This ability lends a unique voice to her compositional style, which has been described as having “lyrical, sweeping lines…deeply impassioned…atmospheric…shimmering harmonies.”
-Jessica’s awards include being a finalist for the American Prize in multiple years, the ASCAP Plus Award, and the 2020 AGO/ECS Publishing Award in Choral Composition, to be premiered at the 2022 AGO National Convention.
+Jessica’s awards include being a finalist for the American Prize in multiple years, the ASCAP Plus Award, and the 2020 AGO/ECS Publishing Award in Choral Composition, in which her piece was premiered at the 2022 AGO National Convention.
 Her compositions are available through The French Press, MusicSpoke, and E.C.
 Schirmer as part of the Dale Warland Choral Series.
-In addition, eight of her works have been endorsed by Project : Encore and included in their Catalog of Contemporary Choral Music.
+In addition, twelve of her works have been endorsed by Project : Encore and included in their Catalog of Contemporary Choral Music.
 Jessica has served as Repertoire and Resources Chair for Composition for Washington State ACDA and on the National AGO Career Development and Support Committee.

-As a soprano, Jessica is a section leader at St. James Cathedral and Epiphany Parish in Seattle.
+As a soprano, Jessica is a section leader at St. James Cathedral in Seattle.
 She also sings with Choral Arts Northwest, where she was named Composer-in-Residence for the 2021-2022 season.
 Jessica received her foundational training in music at the Madeleine Choir School in Salt Lake City, Utah.
 She received a Bachelor of Music degree in Organ Performance from Indiana University Jacobs School of Music and a Master of Music degree in Organ Performance from Yale University.
 After moving to the Seattle area in 2011, Jessica refocused her musical efforts toward composition, and has composed and arranged nearly thirty choral works during that period.